 -Owner firstname.lastname@example.org -StorageQuota 1000 -Title "Sales Site"

-Once you’ve finished, You can disconnect the session with “Disconnect-SPOService”.
+Once you’ve finished, You can disconnect the PowerShell session with “Disconnect-SPOService”.
 However, it’s not mandatory.
 Generally, it’s a good idea to leave the connection open until and unless you work with different tenants.

 Create a group in SharePoint Online with PowerShell ISE

 How to run a PowerShell script for SharePoint Online?
 You can use PowerShell ISE to run the PowerShell script for SharePoint Online.
 Let’s create a group using PowerShell for SharePoint Online with the below commands.